Already seconds ahead, anticipating what’s going to happen next, small beams radiate from the suit, the Exo utters, “how the fuck…”

 “I don’t know how, but you just experienced a battle trance…” He didn’t seem to worry about the crying – the emotions around coming off the zerk, and the trance are all normal.
 Her entering the trance was not.
 The only thing he wondered about.
 He also knew it would take a good few other minutes before he was going to be able to have a conversation with her at all.

 “No, worms.”
 She said as if she had to protest against something Daegan had said. ”Everything is worms.
 Little worms, big worms – it’s disgusting!”
 She’s talking nonsense, but has to start somewhere – the words are coming out again, and it’s a relief!
 “I really would love to have some pancakes!”
 She suddenly says very cheerfully.
-“I love the color red.
+“I love the colour red.
 They serve pancakes at the bar on the weekends – strawberry ice cream.
 Oh god, I hate what’s happening.”

-Daegan had people behave this way before, so, all the nonsense didn’t really confuse him.
+Daegan had people behave this way before, so, all the nonsense didn’t confuse him.
 He also knew better than to not try to make any sense of it.

 She covered her face with her hands, rubbed her face, took some deep breaths, didn’t speak for a couple of minutes, then walked back to the edge of the pool, near where Daegan was sitting.
-“A battle trance…” Sounded as if she was stating, but was really asking.
+“A battle trance…” Sounded as if she was stating, but was asking.

 “Yeah… It’s unusual for someone on your stage.
 Normally you’d be better prepared – we’d be better prepared.
 Anyway, I’ll go get you a robe – you’re going to notice that the high you get from shifting from normal to zerked has its equal counterpart, too.
 Coming off, after you have been in it for hours, getting used to the physics – your own body will seem kinda lame.”
 He stood up and headed towards the stairs, “best I can tell you now – don’t get too surprised by it.”